Cocaine Nose: Symptoms and Treatments of This Side Effect of Cocaine Abuse

 In this article, we delve into the harsh reality of this condition, uncovering its distinctive signs and shedding light on the treatments that offer a flicker of hope in the darkness.

-What is Cocaine Nose?
+What Is Cocaine Nose?

 Cocaine nose is a term that refers to the harm to the area of the nose that can occur as a result of snorting cocaine.
 When cocaine is inhaled from the nose, the blood vessels in the nostril lining become constricted due to the drug's effects.